4: Books Terry DOES NOT LIKE (That He Has Read From Cover-to-Cover)

 *Naked Lunch (The Restored Text) [by William S. Burroughs, edited by James Grauerholz and Barry Miles]

-*The Theory of Moral Sentiments [by Adam Smith] [While this book shows Adam Smith was never the champion of selfishness some of his fanboys assume he was, Terry still disliked the book overall (though Terry did enjoy some parts, such as when Mr. Smith was harshly criticizing Bernard Mandeville)]
+*The Theory of Moral Sentiments [by Adam Smith, edited by Ryan Patrick Hanley] [While this book shows Adam Smith was never the champion of selfishness some of his fanboys assume he was, Terry still disliked the book overall (though Terry did enjoy some parts, such as when Mr. Smith was harshly criticizing Bernard Mandeville).]

 *The Lenin Anthology [a collection of excerpts by Vladimir Lenin, edited by Robert C. Tucker]